Jack Casady: Dream Factor

 Not a singer and never a prolific songwriter, it was not until June 2003 that Casady released his first solo album, Dream Factor, which he co-produced with Greg Hampton.
 Like other Airplane-related solo works it featured substantial support from other players such as Warren Haynes, Doyle Bramhall II, Jorma Kaukonen, Fee Waybill, Ivan Neville, the group Box Set, and many other musician friends.

 Currently, as well as performing with Hot Tuna, Casady teaches bass workshops at Jorma Kaukonen's Fur Peace Ranch in Ohio.

 Casady helped design, in conjunction with Epiphone, the "Jack Casady Signature Bass", a 34-inch scale hollow-body electric bass with single low-impedance humbucker pickup and a floating bridge.
 The instrument is based on Casady's mid-1970s Gibson Les Paul Signature bass which he bought in the 1980s.

 Moonalice

 In 2007, Casady joined a new band, Moonalice, whose members include former Jefferson Starship bassist and Hot Tuna keyboardist Pete Sears, along with G. E. Smith, Barry Sless, Ann McNamee, Roger McNamee, and Jimmy Sanchez.
 The first Moonalice studio album was released in April 2009.

 Musical approach

-The bass instructional video has him repeating the word "drama" in regards to his sound/tone.
+A bass instructional video has him repeating the word "drama" in regards to his sound/tone.
 Casady is widely known for the commanding tonal quality of his playing, something that he acknowledges is deliberate.
 He has remarked that tone is the most essential quality for an electric bassist, stating "Tone is your signature as to who you are...
 The music builds around the tone.
 It isn’t just a series of notes or the articulation or the technique.
 The signature sound of a great musician is his tone and that sets him apart from others."